MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudge.md

 New-CustomNudge -Name perfReviewNudge -From "Microsoft HR" -Title "Please complete your performance reviews" -Content "They are very important to help your colleagues grow professionally."
 ```

-This example creates a new nudge that can later be assigned to specific users to show in their Briefing email.
+This example creates a new Custom Nudge that can later be assigned to specific users to show in their Briefing email.

 ## PARAMETERS

 ### -Name
-The Name parameter specifies a unique name for nudge.
+The Name parameter specifies a unique name for the Custom Nudge.
 The maximum length is 512 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 This value is not shown to users.